MatthiasZepper/gh-api-confine/README.md

 [![GitHub Super-Linter](https://github.com/actions/typescript-action/actions/workflows/linter.yml/badge.svg)](https://github.com/super-linter/super-linter)
 ![CI](https://github.com/actions/typescript-action/actions/workflows/ci.yml/badge.svg)

-**GH API Confine** (GitHub API Quota Limiter) is a Github action step designed to help you use the GitHub API more effectively.
+**GH API Confine** (GitHub API Quota Limiter) is a GitHub action step designed to help you use the GitHub API more effectively.

 With **GH API Confine**, you can easily monitor your remaining GitHub API quota and act accordingly.
 Specify a threshold (relative or absolute) and either delay or terminate your workflow, if your quota falls below the cutoff.